The-Complete-Hub/writers-guide/new_contributors/README.md

 - [Upload Instructions](https://github.com/The-Complete-Hub/writers-program/blob/main/new_contributors/UPLOAD_GUIDELINES.md): a guide on how to submit your article for review

 Any other follow up questions?
-Feel free to send across an [email to admin@thecompletehub.tech](admin@thecompletehub.tech).
+Feel free to send across an <a href="mailto:admin@thecompletehub.tech">Email</a>.